-The park's predominant uses are rugby and cricket at international and provincial levels.
+The park's main uses are rugby and cricket at international and provincial levels.
 Other events held on the park have included pipe band contests, displays and marching competitions.

 This is the home ground of the Hawke's Bay Rugby Union and the Central Districts Cricket Association.
 Six light towers light the park for night games.

 The park's playing surface is mainly rye grass on a sand carpet.
 The wicket is based on Tongoio clay and was voted the best wicket in New Zealand by the international players in the 2008/09 playing season.

 The park drains quickly and always has a good strong-rooted sole of grass which also makes it a top surface for rugby.

 The park is named in memory of Donald McLean who, as Native Minister and Government Land Commissioner, purchased a large block of land from local Maori in the early days of European settlement in this area.

 In 1905, a trust was formed to establish a memorial to Sir Donald McLean and to that end, ten acres was purchased for recreational purposes - the future McLean Park.
 In its early years, the Highland Society was very strong and the park was mainly used for highland games and athletic events.